Please find more information about your and the College's rights and responsibilities, and our policies around confidentiality and filing grievances.

-Any person who believes that appropriate accommodations have not been provided to a student or that discrimination has occurred against a student based on disability/impairment is permitted to file a grievance with the College as provided for by the following grievance procedure.
-Employees with disabilities/impairments or members of the public with disabilities/impairments who believe that unlawful discrimination has occurred should direct their concerns to the Director of Human Resources for resolving such disputes.
+Any student who believes that appropriate accommodations have not been provided to them or that discrimination has occurred against them based on disability/impairment is permitted to file a grievance with the College.
+Employees with disabilities/impairments or members of the public with disabilities/impairments who believe that unlawful discrimination has occurred should direct concerns to the Director of Human Resources for resolving such disputes.

 Emmanuel College is committed to using its best efforts to resolve disputes pertaining to disability services in an informal manner whenever possible.
 To this end, students, who believe they have been aggrieved by either some action or inaction on the part of the College as a whole or with a particular individual are strongly encouraged to raise their concern directly with the individual or other appropriate official of the College.

-Whenever an individual is dissatisfied with the informal resolution of a grievance or prefers to file a formal complaint the following procedures shall apply.
+Whenever a student is dissatisfied with the informal resolution of a grievance or prefers to file a formal complaint the following procedures shall apply:

-- Grievances concerning the delivery of disability support services or concerning discrimination based on disability/impairment must be addressed to the Assistant Dean of the Academic Resource Center, who oversees Student Accessibility and Accommodations.
+- Grievances concerning the delivery of disability support services or concerning discrimination based on disability/impairment must be addressed to:

 - The grievance must be filed within thirty (30) days of the alleged incident.

-- An investigation, as may be appropriate, shall be conducted by the Assistant Dean of the Academic Resource Center.
-During this procedure, the complainant and the persons against whom the allegations have been made, and their respective representatives, if any, will have the opportunity to submit information and documentation regarding the complainant’s allegations.
+- An investigation, as may be appropriate, shall be conducted by the Assistant Dean of the Academic Resource Center and/or the Dean of Students.
+During this procedure, the complainant and their respective representatives, if any, will have the opportunity to submit information and documentation regarding the complainant’s allegations.

 - The investigation will be completed with written results of the investigation issued and a copy forwarded to the complainant within thirty (30) workdays of receipt of the complaint.

-- The complainant may appeal the findings of the investigation by submitting a written document to the Vice President of Academic Affairs or their designee.
+- The complainant may appeal the findings of the investigation by submitting a written document to the Vice President of Academic Affairs or their designee for academic accommodations, or the Vice President of Student Affairs or their designee for non-academic accommodations.
 An appeal shall only be considered if the complainant sets forth irregularities of the investigator's determination, such as: inaccurate findings of fact or incorrect conclusions of law, the correction of which would alter the outcome.
 The appeal must be received within fifteen (15) days of the date of determination.
-The Vice President of Academic Affairs or their designee and/or the Vice President of Student Affairs or their designee will make a final determination and inform the complainant within fifteen (15) workdays of the Vice President of Academic Affairs receipt of the appeal letter.
+The Vice President of Academic Affairs or their designee and/or the Vice President of Student Affairs or their designee will make a final determination and inform the complainant within fifteen (15) workdays of receipt of the appeal letter.